 Faces flashed in front of her and a voice – “Are you alright?”

-She saw the room again and realized that the classroom was geared towards teaching history.
+She saw the classroom again and realized that the room was geared towards teaching history.

-Again the voices flashed before her – “Do you know your name?”
+Again the faces flashed before her – “Do you know your name?”

 Jessica tried desperately to hold on to the classroom, since it was the only thing that made any sense at that moment as she found her bearings enough to mutter “Jessica.”
 The name came out of her mouth as a reflex, but it did not feel like it belonged to her.